madajczyk/madajczyk.com/content/archive/2000-2009/2003-04-09-microsoft-net-framework-v1.1-final.md

 ---
 date: "2003-04-09T00:00:00Z"
-title: .NET Framework v1.1 Final
+title: Microsoft .NET Framework v1.1 Final
 oldsitenotice: Squarespace
 ---
 No surprises here.
 In time with the forthcoming release of [Visual Studio.NET 2003][1], the final version of the .NET Framework v1.1 has been released on MDSN.
 Here’s some of the highlights, paraphrased from Microsoft’s propaganda: